djlampert/PyHSPF/README.txt

 Python Imaging Library (Pillow)
 7-zip

-Installation: Extract the source zip files, then open a command prompt, navigate to the PyHSPF directory, and run "python setup.py install."
-A few pre-built distributions are also provided for Windows, although these cannot be guaranteed to port to different machines.
-The binaries can be rebuilt using the open source GNU compiler collection (other compilers may work but are untested).
-The HSPF13 folder contains the source code including some minor modifications needed to simplify the compilation.
-Assuming gfortran and gcc are available as environment variables, the HSPF library can be rebuilt by navigating as before, running "python setup.py build," and then (as adminstrator) "python setup.py install."
-Please report any issues encountered with the installation or running the example files.
+Installation: A few pre-built distributions are provided for Windows at the Python Package Index (PyPI), although these cannot be guaranteed to port to different machines.
+The HSPF library and associated PyHSPF code can be rebuilt using the open source GNU compiler collection (other compilers may work but are untested).
+The HSPF13 folder contains the HSPF source code including some minor modifications needed to simplify the compilation.
+Assuming gfortran and gcc are available as environment variables, the HSPF library can be built by navigating to the PyHSPF src folder, running "python setup.py build," and then (as adminstrator) "python setup.py install."
+Please report any issues encountered with the compilation, installation or running the example files.

 Testing: Open the Python interpreter (from a command prompt simply type "python").
 Then try "import pyhspf"; the base Fortran subroutines can be